AriFordsham/GHCWiki/Type-&-Class-Dependency-Analysis.md

     sig                           def
 ```

+Notably, this model implies grouping together all instances of a given type/data family or class, and treating them as a single unit.
+In the example above, `F:def` includes both `type instance F Int` and `type instance F Bool`.

 In the dependency analysis, we want to produce separate nodes for the signatures and definitions.
 Recall the `IxKind` example:

 ```haskell